pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 based).
 This means a developer has to track information in multiple places, for example a base pair quality score.
 This makes code complex and therefore error prone.
 With bio-alignment elements of the matrix can carry information.
-This means that when the alignment gets edited, the element moves, and the information migrates along.
+So, when the alignment gets edited, the element gets moved or deleted, and the information moves or deletes along.
 For example, say we have a nucleotide sequence with pay load

     A   G   T    A